-Income tax expense totaled \$364,000 in fiscal year 2004 compared to income tax benefit of \$123,000 in 2003.
-Our effective tax rate for fiscal year 2004 was 32.7%.
-Fluctuations in our effective tax rates are due primarily to the amount and timing of the tax benefits related to our Extraterritorial Income Exclusion, also referred to as "EIE," which exempts from federal income taxation a portion of the net profit realized from sales outside the United States of products manufactured in the United States.
+Income tax expense totaled \$650,000 in fiscal year 2005 compared to income tax expense of \$364,000 in 2004.
+Our effective tax rate for fiscal year 2005 was 35.7%, compared to an effective tax rate of 32.7% during fiscal year 2004.
+As a result, net income was negatively impacted in fiscal year 2005 as our effective tax rate increased.
+Fluctuations in our effective tax rates are due primarily to the amount and timing of various tax deductions and benefits, including our Extraterritorial Income Exclusion, also referred to as "EIE," which exempts from federal income taxation a portion of the net profit realized from sales outside the United States of products manufactured in the United States.
 The EIE is calculated by a complex analysis of all export sales and profits for the year.
 Fluctuations in the ratio of export sales and profitability to total sales and profitability create changes in the EIE.
+Additionally, the EIE benefit is being phased out beginning in calendar year 2005, which adversely impacted our effective tax rate during fiscal year 2005.